If you're wondering how you can teach English online you've come to the right place.

 A style of ESL teaching that uses your physical responses to assist teaching.
 Often common when teaching very young learners.

 You can find a full list of ESL acronyms here.

 Another drawcard to teaching English online is the simplicity of getting started.

 Here is a list of the essential and helpful equipment you will need to start teaching online.

 You simply cannot conduct a class without one, unfortunately.
 Make sure it has a working webcam.
 Or if you're using an older device, you'll need to purchase an external webcam.

 You'll need a reliable internet connection.
 The general consensus is a minimum of 1.5Mbps download and 1.5Mbps upload to conduct one-on-one video calls.
 For group lessons, it could require up to 8Mbps download speed.

 Online English teachers work around the clock and it's not always ideal lighting.
-A teaching light will help light up your face, boosting confidence and professionalism.
+I personally use the Lume Cube which is an attachable light that helps brighten your face, boosting confidence and professionalism when teaching.

 Working at a desk for long periods of time can be bad for your back and posture.
 A foldable laptop stand slides easily into luggage and is a lifesaver in the long run.

 For more ESL equipment suggestions, check out this article on ESL equipment.